Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

   2.  ### <ins>Android</ins> ->

-          It's built using Java/Kotlin using "modern android frameworks", now I cannot conclusively say which one it could be, but I can put my money down on it being android studio as Fampay strikes me as a no nonsense company that wants to deliver the product with the least amount of effort.
+          It's built using Java/Kotlin using "modern android frameworks", now I cannot conclusively say which one it could be, but I can put my money down on it being android studio as FamPay strikes me as a no nonsense company that wants to deliver the product with the least amount of effort.

           Onto how they manage their network framework, which is by using `Retrofit` and `RxJava`.

-          Retrofit is a type safe HTTP client for android and Java, it is a very good one at that compares to many of the other libraries out there like `Fuel` and `Feign`.`Fuel` focused on making the HTTP client network as simple as possible for <ins>Kotlin</ins> applications specifically and `Feign` had utilised the same principles as that of Retrofit, showcasing that when it comes to the field, you just cant beat retrofit.
+          Retrofit is a type safe HTTP client for android and Java, it is a very good one at that compares to many of the other libraries out there like `Fuel` and `Feign`.`Fuel` focused on making the HTTP client network as simple as possible for <ins>Kotlin</ins> applications specifically and `Feign` had utilized the same principles as that of Retrofit, showcasing that when it comes to the field, you just cant beat retrofit.

-          Personally I havent used RxJava before so I am in no position to explain why it is better than its alternatives if that exist, any emails would be much appreciated.
+          Personally I haven't used RxJava before so I am in no position to explain why it is better than its alternatives if that exist, any emails would be much appreciated.

   3.  ### <ins>iOS</ins> ->

           Nothing new to see here, they have used a combination of `Swift`, `SwiftUI` and `Combine`.

-          Combine provides a declarative Swift API for processing values over time, utilising a publisher and subscriber model.
+          Combine provides a declarative Swift API for processing values over time, utilizing a publisher and subscriber model.
 It is extremely useful when it comes to centralizing your event processing code.

           According to their blog post, they have implemented solutions like changing servers on the fly within the app itself, which is really hard if you think about it.
 As you would want to have really good load balancing as well as consensus setup for the distributed system.